-We welcome our partner schools to our PGCE Secondary course which trains specialist teachers of Art & Design, Computer Science, Design & Technology Product Design with Food and Nutrition, Drama, Mathematics, Music, Science (Biology, Physics and Chemistry) and Religious Education, English and Modern Foreign Languages.
-In addition to these subjects we also support, Geography and History via our School Direct route
+We welcome our partner schools to our PGCE Secondary course which trains specialist teachers of Art & Design, Computer Science, Design & Technology (Food & Textiles), Drama, Mathematics, Music, Science (Biology, Physics and Chemistry) and Religious Education.
+In addition to these subjects we also support English, Modern Foreign Languages, Geography and History via our School Direct route.
+The course was rewritten in 2016 by a team of tutors and mentors from the Faculty of Health, Education and Life Sciences at Birmingham City University and secondary school partners in the West Midlands.
+We are very grateful to all who participated in this as part of the practical outworking of partnership.